VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 ## Singletons

-Singletons are globally accessible.
-This means that they come with all the attachtments that globally accessible data comes with.
-And, no top of that, they accessibility makes it very tempting to overuse them and tightly coupling classes that shouldn't really be that tied together.
+By their onw nature, singletons are globally accessible, hence, they come with all the dangers and caveats that global accessibility entails.
+And, on top of that, their accessibility makes it very tempting to overuse them, tightly coupling classes that shouldn't really be tied together.

 But they are an intuitive tool to solve some general problems in gaming.
-And since other design patterns that address the weaknesses of the Singleton Pattern, like Dependency Injection, come with their own caveats, like lose of encapsulation details or, even worse in the case of the Virtual Boy, a non negligible memory overhead, VUEngine tries to leverage the `secure` keyword that Virtual C provides in order to mitigate the mentioned risks.
+And since other design patterns that address the weaknesses of singletons, like dependency injection, come with their own caveats, like the loss of encapsulation details or, even worse in the case of the Virtual Boy, a non negligible memory and performance overhead, VUEngine tries to make use of singletons a little bit safer, by leveraging the `secure` keyword that Virtual C provides in order to mitigate the mentioned risks.

-One of the first methods to protect is the `VUEngine::reset` method, which touches many of the engine's subsystems.
+One of the first methods to protect from logically invalid calls is the `VUEngine::reset` method, which touches many of the engine's subsystems.
 To do so, it is decorated with the `secure` keyword:

 ```cpp
 secure void VUEngine::reset(bool resetSounds)